Can you believe it? We are already more than half-way through October 2017!

 Does the patient get an unexpected and personalized welcome in the first five minutes?

-At Private Practice Summit 2017, I will teach you 5 strategies to set the stage for an unforgettable visit in the first 5 minutes.
+At Ignition 2018, I will teach you 5 strategies to set the stage for an unforgettable visit in the first 5 minutes.

 4. Diversify your referral sources.
 Get no more than 10-20% of your referrals from any one source.